National Capitol DX Association's

 Each national IARU society establishes its own procedures for the

-have to be a member of the ARRL in order to receive cards through the
+do not have to be a member of the ARRL in order to receive cards

 We should note here that in some overseas countries the standard size